 The game is set in a post-apocalyptic world in which most of humanity has been wiped out by a plague that transformed them into a vampire like creature called Revenant.
 To preserve what is left of their humanity, Revenant communities sacrifice their memories as they battle over blood beads that they need to survive or they will become one of the Lost (mutants that have lost their humanity).
 Players must battle the Lost along with other Revenants as they try to reclaim their memories and uncover the secrets of a hidden society called Vein.

-Code Vein is an example that to create a memorable post-apocalyptic game, all one needs is solid world building and taking a creative risk.
-The plot takes a familiar setting then added a unique take on the vampire lore.
+Code Vein is an example that to create a memorable post-apocalyptic game, all one needs is solid world building and the need to take a creative risk.
+The plot takes the familiar setting of the vampire lore then adds its own vision and ideas.
 Players work to survive in this world while trying to solve the mystery of what happened.
 They will be working along side some memorable characters that bring something unique to the journey.

 It’s time to address the one question everyone has.
-No – this is not an anime version of Dark Souls.
-An easy experience when compared to a Souls game but Code Vein is a challenging game in its own right.
+No; this is not just an anime version of Dark Souls.
+By comparison, it’s an easy experience when compared to a Souls game.
+Don’t be fooled into thinking the game is easy, Code Vein is a challenging game in its own right.

 The game starts with one of the most detailed rich character customization.
 This customization allows players to build their unique protagonist however they want.
 The level of customization can be best described as being on par with a Bethesda game or the Saints Row series.
 I honestly spent an hour trying to build my perfect character and through out the game I’ve gone back to make minor edits.

 The world that players will explore is one that could be described as a contradiction.
 It is both dark in tone but also very colorful in detail, one that will amaze players by its design.
 Populating this world are the Lost, monsters that could either be frightening or intimidating.